Program Director's Message

 We pride ourselves on being able to offer a solid, community-based training program, with enough flexibility to meet your individual needs.
 Our program, staff and hospitals are committed to a quality educational experience, where each resident's involvement and experiences assure close relationships with patients and peers as well as extensive interaction with faculty.

-The flexibility of the UND Transitional Year Program offers five months of elective rotations.
+The flexibility of the UND Transitional Year Program offers five blocks of elective rotations.
 Every graduating resident of our program has the opportunity to learn and achieve proficiency in point of care ultrasound skills and apply the same in the everyday care of their patients.
 The comprehensive, one-year curriculum emphasizes hands-on medical study and the freedom to explore elective specialties.

 Alumni state that their training here has prepared them well for the disciplines they entered for categorical training.